Read Bodies Like Other People Read Books

 What is it that takes a yoga teacher from a body reading novice to an insightful master?

 Some would say these rare teachers are born with it.
 That it’s a gift.

 Intuition is not magic.
-As Dr Kahnemann, author of, “Thinking Fast and Slow,” explains, intuition in any field comes after repeated experiences that lead to certain results that can be reasonably predicted.
-With enough repetition, our brains are able to recognise the slight but significant indicators that bring us to the correct conclusion in a split second, almost without us knowing how we got there.
+As Dr. Kahnemann, author of, “Thinking Fast and Slow,” explains, intuition in any field comes after repeated experiences that lead to certain results that can be reasonably predicted.
+With enough repetition, our brains are able to recognize the slight but significant indicators that bring us to the correct conclusion in a split second, almost without us knowing how we got there.

 What this means is that for us as yoga teachers, we need to first learn the skill of body reading and then transform it into intuition.
 What initially takes studious effort and reflection becomes effortless over time, and a Master Yoga Teacher is born.